OctopusSamples/SpaceCloner/docs/UseCase-BreakUpSpace.md

 - `OverwriteExistingLifecyclesPhases` - Set to `false` as the two spaces will have different phases.
 - `CloneProjectChannelRules` - set to `true` as you'll want to include the channel rules with the project.
 - `CloneTeamUserRoleScoping` - set to `true` as you'll want to include all the scoped permissions with the teams.
+- `CloneProjectVersioningReleaseCreationSettings` - set to `true` as you'll want to include the release creation settings.

 ```PowerShell
 CloneSpace.ps1 -SourceOctopusUrl "https://samples.octopus.app" `